MailTape/MailTape-v1/_posts/2022-04-03-Ursulas-Cartridges.md

 Sarah: **"**The playlist would not be complete without some 80's synthwave :) Off of Brittany-based Irène de Milo's 2021 album, [Trestel Rêve](https://irenedemilo.bandcamp.com/album/trestel-r-ve).**"**

 ## [Windows 96](https://windows96.bandcamp.com/) - Edenic Green Plus
 Sarah: **"**From Windows 96 album [Empty Hiding World](https://windows96.bandcamp.com/album/empty-hiding-world), released last month.
 As with Magic Peaks and Purple Twilight, the releases of Windows 96 are rich with synth exploration and experimental movements.
-Love the game tones here :)**"**
+Love the game tones here, followed by the 3D synth spaces created toward the end :)**"**

 <p id="outroduction">That wraps up this morning!
 Many thanks to [Ursula's Cartridges](https://ursulascartridges.bandcamp.com/) for this electro selection.
 Thank you to Thibault Daumain for this episode's striking illustration :)</p>